kirillkh/xword_constructor/README.md

 **probgen** generates problems.
 To generate a problem, run probgen without parameters.
 The output will be written into out_problem.xword.
 To customize the template, edit the template.xtempl file.
 There are 3 characters that you can put in every cell of the template grid:
-- "_" means "generate an empty cell with a random character"
+- "_" means "generate a cell with a random character"
 - "#" means "generate a blocked cell"
-- "*" means "generate an empty cell wihout a character"
+- "*" means "generate a cell wihout a character"

 Implementation notes:
 - Currently we only support very small dictionaries (hundreds of words).